Type 1 or 2 diabetes in pregnancy

 Pregnancy and diabetes

-If you haven’t seen your healthcare team and find out that you’re pregnant, try not to worry.
-There are still lots of things you can do to reduce the risks and give your baby the best possible start in life.
+If you find out that you’re pregnant before seeing your healthcare team, try not to worry.
+There are still lots of things you can do to make your pregnancy safer and give your baby the best start in life.

 The first thing to do is make an urgent appointment with your GP or diabetes team.